alvxxx/antaeus/README.md

 ## Talking about the solution I want to achieve
-I will delegate the responsibility to schedule the process execution to an external service, the AWS Event Bridge.
+I will delegate the schedule process execution responsibility to an external service, the AWS Event Bridge.
 The billing service will listen an event in AWS SQS queue, that will dispatch the process execution.
 With asynchronous process handlers in mind, we need to ensure idempotency and a good failure handling.

 ## How I will manage the development process?
-I will separate in chapters, and the main branch will contain the final solution.
+I will separate the development in chapters each one with your own branch and the main branch will contain the final solution.

 ## Chapter One: MVP
 This chapter goal is to obtain a simple solution, creating as many tests as possible to reach stability for future improvements, as performance and resilience.